Hurricane safety and preparedness

 Before the hurricane

 - Develop an emergency plan, train staff and run drills.
-Practicing when there is no threat will build confidence in your staff, and they will need less direction from leadership in an emergency situation.
+Practicing when there is no threat will build confidence in your staff, and they will need less direction from leadership in an emergency.
+Consider using our Hurricane Tabletop Exercise and Hurricane Exercise Evaluation to help your organization’s preparedness efforts.

 - Prepare emergency kits.
-Should a hurricane hit, you and your staff, volunteers or members may be trapped for an indeterminate amount of time.
-Emergency kits should have nonperishable foods, bottled water, flashlights, clothing, blankets and batteries.
+Should a hurricane hit, you, your staff, volunteers, members or patrons may be trapped for an uncertain amount of time.
+Emergency kits should include nonperishable foods, bottled water, flashlights, clothing, blankets and batteries.

 - Re-adhere shingles to your roof.
 This can save you thousands of dollars in roof repair.
 You should strongly consider securing the services of qualified, insured professionals for this task.

 - Trim your trees.
-Prune away branches that are close to your building and remove weak sections of trees that might easily break off.
-Here, too, you should consider hiring professionals to perform this job.
+Prune away branches close to your building and remove weak sections of trees that might easily break off.
+Here, too, you should consider hiring professionals to perform the job.

 - Establish a business continuity plan.
-Make sure you know how you will continue operations during and after the hurricane, and back up all data.
+Make sure you know how you will continue operations during and after the hurricane and take steps to back up all organizational data.

 When the hurricane threatens